Covid 19 coronavirus: Wellington mountain-biker rescued by helicopter amid lockdown

 Christchurch too has seen riders flock to the hills since the lockdown was introduced.

-On Sunday the exercise tracking app Strava showed 82 riders completing Rāpaki track - a steep, gravel trail leading to the top of Mt Vernon, and a gateway to other walking and mountain biking tracks.
+On Sunday the app Strava showed 82 riders completing Rāpaki track - a steep, gravel trail leading to the top of Mt Vernon, and a gateway to other walking and mountain biking tracks.

 Up on the hilltops 72 people completed the Bowenvale Traverse, which takes riders along a narrow track high above the city towards Victoria Park, with steep drops in sections to the side.